Linux

 How to monitor disk activity (I/O) on Linux

-Learn how to monitor a Linux system and focus on disk activity with tools like iotop, sar, vmstat, or iostat.
+Got a busy Linux systems and wondering what the culprit is?
+Learn how to monitor them and focus on disk activity with tools like iotop, sar, vmstat, or iostat.

 How to see the file type on Linux

-Learn how to see the file type of normal and special files on a Linux system by using the file command.
+The file command is a powerful tool for Linux users.
+Learn how to see the file type of normal and special files on a Linux system.

 How to see the size of a file

+File systems on Linux store a lot more than just the data itself.
 Learn how to see the size of a file on Linux systems using the ls or stat command.

 How to display directory contents sorted by modification time

-Learn how to sort the output of the ls command to list a directory contents by its modification time.
+Learn how to sort the output of the ls command and list a directory contents by its modification time.
+Here is which options to use.

 How to schedule a periodic task with systemd